 I have teamed up with Cricut to show you how you can transform a boring and ordinary room into a personalized and extraordinary room any girl will love.
-You may already know how much I love my Cricut, it truly is my favorite craft tool because of it’s versatility, precision and the ability to help me be as creative as I want.
-Like most of my projects this room makeover was fairly simple and I was able to complete it from start to finish in just 2 days.
+You may already know how much I love my Cricut.
+It truly is my favorite craft tool.
+It is versatile, precise and allowsthe me to be as creative as I want.
+Like most of my projects this room makeover was fairly simple.
+I was able to complete it from start to finish in just 2 days.

 I will be honest, these pictures just don’t do it justice!
 It turned out so pretty and is such a transformation from what it looked like before.
 It was really hard to get good pictures of this space with all the angles and terrible lighting.

-My daughter and I started a Tween Girls Bedroom Pinterest board so she could pin ideas and we could start collecting inspiration for her room.
-We had a pretty good idea of what colors she wanted, but inspiration struck when I was working on a word art project using the new DecoArt paint colors.
+My daughter and I started a Tween Girls Bedroom Pinterest board to to start collecting inspiration for her room.
+She had a pretty good idea of what colors she wanted.
+However, inspiration struck when I was working on a word art project using the new DecoArt paint colors.
 We both loved the color combination and decided to go with the gold, aqua, turquoise, coral and pink.

 We had just recently painted her room a neutral cream, and I didn’t want to mess with repainting it because quite frankly I hate painting.
-I loved the idea of doing a gold polka dot accent wall and using my Cricut made it both easy and inexpensive.
-I used 2 rolls of the gold adhesive foil and even had a few left over.
-In the interest of time and ease I decided to go with more of a random, confetti pattern rather than evenly spaced rows.
+I loved the idea of doing a gold polka dot accent wall.
+Using my Cricut made it both easy and inexpensive.
+I used 2 rolls of the gold adhesive foil and even had some left over.
+In the interest of time, I went with a random, confetti pattern rather than evenly spaced rows.

-The wall opposite her bed is a chalk painted desk and dresser, but they were really quite boring against the neutral wall.
-I decided to paint the drawers of the dresser in an ombre pattern with the coral and pink paint.
+A chalk painted desk and dresser sits on the wall opposite her bed.
+However, they looked quite boring against the neutral wall.
+My solution: paint the drawers of the dresser in an ombre pattern with the coral and pink paint.
 I love how this turned out!
 I added new hardware and painted the mirror above her dresser to match.
-I also cut be.YOU.tiful out in the gold vinyl and placed it in the top left corner of the mirror to remind my sweet girl that she is beautiful and to always be herself.
-The Cricut makes these little details possible, and those are what make the room feel complete.
+Finally, I cut “be.YOU.tiful” out of the gold vinyl and placed it in the top left corner of the mirror to remind my sweet girl that she is beautiful and to always be herself.
+Because the Cricut makes these little details possible, our tween girl’s bedroom makeover feels more complete.